Health official: With no fever and no contact, there is no risk

 Thomas Eric Duncan, the first person diagnosed with Ebola in the United States, died Wednesday, 10 days after he was admitted to Dallas’ Texas Health Presbyterian Hospital.
 His family wonders whether the outcome would have been different if doctors had admitted Duncan to a hospital on September 25, the first time he showed up with a fever and stomach pain.

 Five of America’s biggest, busiest airports are beefing up measures.
-On Saturday, people arriving from the three nations hardest hit by Ebola started getting special screening, including having their temperature taken, at New York’s JFK airport.
+Now, people arriving from the three nations hardest hit by Ebola will get special screening, including having their temperature taken.
+The airports are: New York’s JFK, Washington Dulles, Newark, Chicago O’Hare and Atlanta international airports.

 IN OTHER COUNTRIES